Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Artistic and aesthetic development “Culture and art of the Angara region”

-"Fine art of the Angara region" Familiarization of children with the wooden architecture of Irkutsk.
-Acquaintance with the work of artists of the Angara region.
-Visiting parents with children of the Irkutsk Art Museum.
-Visiting DSHI exhibitions.
+"Fine art of the Angara region" Introducing children to the wooden architecture of Irkutsk.
+Acquaintance with the works of artists of the Angara region.
+Visit by parents and children to the Irkutsk Art Museum.
+Visiting exhibitions of the Children's Art School.

-"Musical culture of Siberia" learning folk songs, nursery rhymes, ditties of regional content.
-Introduction to folk instruments.
-Introduction to songs native land.
-Performance in front of children wok. groups DK "Zharki" - "Veteranochka", "Lyubavushka"
+"Musical culture of Siberia" Unlearning folk songs, nursery rhymes, ditties of regional content.
+Familiarization with folk instruments.
+Introduction to songs about native land.
+Performance in front of children wok. groups of the House of Culture "Zharki" - "Veteranochka", "Lyubavushka"

-A cycle of classes on musical education: "Musical culture of Siberia"
+Series of lessons on music education: “Musical culture of Siberia”

 Physical Culture

-"Games of the Peoples of Siberia" Making attributes for outdoor games by parents.
-Placement of the games of the peoples of Siberia in a folder-slider.
+"Games of the Peoples of Siberia" Production by parents of attributes for outdoor games.
+Placing games of the peoples of Siberia in a mobile folder.

 What else to read